awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 1. When you finish creating environments, proceed to the next section\.

-## Step 2\.2: Create an Amazon Pinpoint Collection in Postman<a name="tutorials-using-postman-configuration-create-pinpoint-collection"></a>
+## Step 2\.2: Create an Amazon Pinpoint collection in Postman<a name="tutorials-using-postman-configuration-create-pinpoint-collection"></a>

 In Postman, a *collection* is a group of API requests\.
 Requests in a collection are typically united by a common purpose\.
 In this section, you create a new collection that contains a request template for each operation in the Amazon Pinpoint API\.